Gold standard: Inception

 In the 1780s, Thomas Jefferson, Robert Morris and Alexander Hamilton recommended to Congress that a decimal currency system be adopted by the United States.
 The initial recommendation in 1785 was a silver standard based on the Spanish milled dollar (finalized at 371.25 grains or 24.0566 g fine silver), but in the final version of the Coinage Act of 1792 Hamilton's recommendation to include a $10 gold eagle was also approved, containing 247.5 grains (16.0377 g) fine gold.
 Hamilton therefore put the U.S. dollar on a bimetallic standard with a gold–silver ratio of 15.0.

-American-issued dollars and cents remained less common in circulation than Spanish dollars and reales (1/8th dollar) for the next six decades until foreign currency was demonetized in 1857. $10 gold eagles were exported to Europe where it could fetch over ten Spanish dollars due to their higher gold ratio of 15.5.
+American-issued dollars and cents remained less common in circulation than Spanish dollars and reales (1/8th dollar) for the next six decades until foreign currency was demonetized in 1857. $10 gold eagles were exported to Europe, where they could fetch over ten Spanish dollars due to their higher gold ratio of 15.5.
 American silver dollars also compared favorably with Spanish dollars and were easily used for overseas purchases.
 In 1806 President Jefferson suspended the minting of exportable gold coins and silver dollars in order to divert the United States Mint's limited resources into fractional coins which stayed in circulation.

 Pre-Civil War

 The United States also embarked on establishing a national bank with the First Bank of the United States in 1791 and the Second Bank of the United States in 1816.
 In 1836, President Andrew Jackson failed to extend the Second Bank's charter, reflecting his sentiments against banking institutions as well as his preference for the use of gold coins for large payments rather than privately issued banknotes.
-The return of gold could only be possible by reducing the dollar's gold equivalence, and in the Coinage Act of 1834 the gold–silver ratio was increased to 16.0 (ratio finalized in 1837 to 15.99 when the fine gold content of the $10 eagle was set at 232.2 grains or 15.0463 g).
+A return to a gold standard would require a reduction in the dollar's gold equivalence, and in the Coinage Act of 1834 the gold–silver ratio was increased to 16.0 (ratio finalized in 1837 to 15.99 when the fine gold content of the $10 eagle was set at 232.2 grains or 15.0463 g).

 Gold discoveries in California in 1848 and later in Australia lowered the gold price relative to silver; this drove silver money from circulation because it was worth more in the market than as money.
 Passage of the Independent Treasury Act of 1848 placed the U.S. on a strict hard-money standard.
 Doing business with the American government required gold or silver coins.

 Government accounts were legally separated from the banking system.
 However, the mint ratio (the fixed exchange rate between gold and silver at the mint) continued to overvalue gold.
-In 1853, silver coins 50 cents and below were reduced in silver content and cannot be requested for minting by the general public (only the U.S. government can request for it).
+In 1853, silver coins of 50 cents and below were reduced in silver content and could not be requested for minting by the general public (only the U.S. government could request this).
 In 1857 the legal tender status of Spanish dollars and other foreign coinage was repealed.
 In 1857 the final crisis of the free banking era began as American banks suspended payment in silver, with ripples through the developing international financial system.